 The chair of the Committee shall ensure that the agenda for each upcoming meeting of the Committee is circulated to each member of the Committee on a timely basis in advance of such meeting.

-The Corporation's internal auditors and the Auditors shall attend any meeting when requested to do so by the chair of the Committee.
+The Corporation's internal auditors shall attend any meeting when requested to do so by the chair of the Committee.

 The Committee shall have the following responsibilities: